ruuda/blog/posts/2014-08-01-path-tracer.md

 x Not being able to use `min` and `max` on `f32` because `f32` is only partially ordered is correct, but inconvenient.
   Edit: I was just looking in the wrong places.
   Still, it can be a bit confusing.
+- Luculentus update: when it is done, there should only be one place where raw pointers are used.
+  Also, _all_ destructors will be gone.

 Benchmarks
 ----------